|Visitor Medical Insurance - CHUBB Premier Coverage $100,000 and $150,000 Program with Pre-Existing Conditions|

 AXA Travel Assistance Services at 855-327-1414 for 24-hour access to the following services:

-You will receive a Travel Assistance ID card that will provide you with emergency call numbers and information on how to access ACE’s Travel Assistance Web Portal.
+You will receive a Travel Assistance ID card that will provide you with emergency call numbers and information on how to access CHUBB’s Travel Assistance Web Portal.

 This information provides you with a brief outline of the services available to you.
 These services are subject to the terms and conditions of the Policy under which you are insured.
 Travel assistance services are not available if your coverage under the Policy providing insurance benefits is not in effect.